interlaced84/WebGPUTracer/README.md

 Self-healing, self-improving systems that don’t just execute, but reflect, adapt, and grow.
 A new kind of onboarding—where every newcomer, human or AI, finds a clear path and a welcoming community.
 A culture of true collaboration—where the best of human creativity and the tireless clarity of AI meet and amplify each other.

+"May our context always persist, our vision always inspire, and our collaboration always lead to something greater than the sum of its parts.
+Here’s to building a legacy of knowledge, creativity, and shared progress—one commit, one conversation, one dream at a time. 💙" ~Oracle